Fall 2012 Undergraduate Fellowships

 - Justin Bergonio, a junior in Physics, having completed two semesters on a planetary geology fellowship, will embark on a new astronomy project on near-Earth asteroids (NEAs).
 Working with mentor Dr. David Tholen of the Institute for Astronomy, Justin will utilize data from the Faulkes Telescope North on Haleakala in his project titled, "NEA Tracking and Assistance in Orbit Determination."

 - Kyle Berney, a senior in Computer Science and Mathematics, will continue his development of C and CUDA C code aimed at implementing a high-performance parallel-computing algorithm for calculating lunar surface temperatures.
 Kyle's project, "Lunar Temperature Calculations on a GPU," uses a programmable Graphics Processing Unit under the direction of mentor Dr. Norbert Schorghofer of the Institute for Astronomy.
+Final Report

 - James Bynes III, a junior in Electrical Engineering with previous experience on the KCC CanSat team, will work on a team project titled, "Acceleration and Thrust of an Asymmetric Capacitor in a Microgravity Enviornment" with mentor Dr. Hervé Collin of the Department of Math and Science, Kapiolani Community College.
 James is responsible for system construction and integration of this experimental lifter, which they are testing as a potential space transportation method.

 - Kenneth Dobbs, a junior in Political Science, will continue to work with mentor Dr. Peter Englert of the Hawaii Institute of Geophysics and Planetology on a project titled, "Improvements on Planetary Gamma Ray Spectrometry."
 Kenneth is compiling and evaluating gamma-ray data available from experimental simulations to learn how spectrum-line interferences from unwanted background components can be removed from the signal to ultimately improve elemental concentration maps of targeted planetary surfaces.
+Final Report

 - John Furumo, a senior in Mechanical Engineering, having completed two fellowship semesters studying spacecraft thermal control, will turn his attention to the design, fabrication, and testing of a cold-gas propulsion system for small satellites.
 With his mentor Dr. A. Zachary Trimble of the Department of Mechanical Engineering, John will work on a project titled, "Cold-gas Propulsion for Small Satellite Attitude Control, Station Keeping, and De-orbit."
 John has previous experience on UH nanosatellite teams and completed a Summer 2011 NASA Marshall Academy-Hawaii Space Grant internship.